Anorgasmia in women

 Past experiences, behaviors, background or mental well-being may contribute to problems with orgasms.
 These include:

 - Lack of knowledge about sexual stimulation or interactions

 - Poor body image

-- Cultural and religious beliefs
+- Cultural or religious beliefs about sex

-- Lack of connection with your partner
+- Lack of emotional intimacy

-- Unresolved conflicts or fights
+- Unresolved conflicts